flightcrank/JRatioBoost/README.md

 that should compile all nessasry .java files. to run the program type the command

 	$ java JRatioBoost

+If you just want to run the program, then go to "Releases" and download the latest version that it ready for use and follow the instructions on how to run the program

 ## Images
 ![swing screenshot](https://i.imgur.com/8G9l9Ra.png)